 FAQs about Account Access

 - What kind of information can I give employees access to?
-You can select the level of information you want an employee to receive from paper statements to viewing accounts in Online & Mobile Banking or credit card transactions through mycardstatement.com.
+You can select the level of information you want an employee to receive in Small Business Online Banking or Commercial Online Banking or credit card transactions through mycardstatement.com.
 You can also use our mobile card controls – Card Valet for debit cards and SecurLock Equip for credit cards – to have alerts on card spending.

 - How many people can have this access?
 This varies by solution, please ask at your local Merchants Bank location.